Skip to main content

 • You are building a routing engine and need to support Stable pools as a liquidity source.

-• You are maintaining liquidity in a Stable pool — learning the model-data update flow.
+• You are maintaining liquidity in an existing Stable pool — learning the deposit / withdraw flow.

 • You are curious how AMM pricing can be made programmable via a lookup table.